commercelayer/commercelayer-js-sdk/README.md

   const sku = await Sku.last()
 ```

-Check our API reference for more information on how to [retrieve a SKU](https://docs.commercelayer.io/api/resources/skus/retrieve_sku).
+Check our API reference for more information on how to [retrieve an SKU](https://docs.commercelayer.io/api/resources/skus/retrieve_sku).

 ### How to fetch a collection of SKUs

 ```
+  // LISTING RESULTS

   // Fetches all the SKUs
   const skus = await Sku.all()

-  // Sort the results by creation date in ascending order (default) const skus = await Sku.order({ createdAt: 'asc' }).all()

-  // Sort the results by creation date in descending order const skus = await Sku.order({ createdAt: 'desc' }).all()

   // Fetches the first 5 SKUs of the list const skus = await Sku.first(5)